-When I started Christina Kober Designs, I wanted to create jewelry that made it possible for you to carry around those inspirational words a fortune cookie message gave you.
-I began folding fortune cookies out of metal and hand stamping messages in sterling silver.
-Soon I found my customers were connecting to the fortune cookie necklace and adding a favorite quote, a sweet phrase their husband said or the name and birthdate of a first child.
+When I started Christina Kober Designs, I wanted to create inspirational jewelry that made it possible for you to carry around those uplifting words a fortune cookie message gave you.
+I began folding fortune cookies in metal and hand stamping messages in sterling silver.
+Soon I found my customers were connecting to the fortune cookie necklace and adding a favorite quote, a sweet phrase their husband said or the name and birthdate of a child.
 I realized how powerful words and messages could be, a way for us to not only wear our inspirations but empower us to love ourselves and celebrate our connections.
-From there our inspired collection grew outside of the fortune cookie collection - to simple, elegant pieces that highlighted a hand stamped message.
+From there our inspired collection grew outside of the fortune cookie collection - to simple, elegant handstamped jewelry pieces that highlighted a message.

-So what exactly does hand stamped mean?
+So what exactly does hand stamped jewelry entail?
 It starts with a steel stamp and a hammer.
-The steel stamp is harder than the metal and when struck by the hammer, will leave it’s imprint in the metal.
+The steel stamp is harder than the metal and when struck by the hammer, will leave its imprint in the metal.
 But to put your messages on the metal, a little more precision goes into each strike of the stamp.

 Another important part of stamping is the hammer strike.
 Holding the letter stamp in one hand, the hammer in the other, I have found using a specific style of hammer with one swift, powerful strike will leave behind the perfect impression.
 When you hammer lightly, on the same letter multiple times there is a greater chance of the stamp slipping and making ghost impressions.

-I’d like to introduce you to our different stamp sets here :
+I’d like to introduce you to our most common stamp sets here :

 |Teeny-tiny block font (our original font style) This font is found on most of our styles, it is called teeny-tiny because it is just that; so small I had to have them specially made.
 It is only available in upper case.|